 Under the state’s comparative negligence rules, an injured party might suffer economic damages of $100,000, but if the evidence of the slip and fall accident suggests that he or she was 35% responsible for the accident, any compensatory damages will be reduced by that percentage.
 In this case, the injured party’s recovery would be limited to $65,000.

-Los Angeles attorney Sean Salamati is an expert in helping parties injured in slip and fall accidents to get back on their feet and recover compensation for their economic damages.
-Call us to speak with one of our firm’s knowledgeable and experienced attorneys as soon as you can after you have been injured in a slip and fall accident.
+Sean Salamati is a skilled Los Angeles attorney with experience litigating slip and fall cases so that the injured can get back on their feet and recover compensation for their economic damages.
+Call us today to speak with one of our firm’s knowledgeable and experienced attorneys as soon as you can after you have been injured in a slip and fall accident.
 The sooner you contact us, the sooner we will be able to preserve the evidence that we will use to fight the insurance companies that want to reduce your recovery.